acend/cilium-basics-training/content/en/docs/11/_index.md

 kubectl describe ingress
 kubectl get svc cilium-ingress-backend
 ```
 We have successfully created an Ingress service.
-Unfortunately minikube has no loadbalancer deployer and we will not get a public IP for our service (status is pending)
+Unfortunately, minikube has no loadbalancer deployed and we will not get a public IP for our service (status stays pending)

-As a workaround we can test the service from inside kubernetes.
+As a workaround, we can test the service from inside kubernetes.

 ```bash
 SERVICE_IP=$(kubectl get svc cilium-ingress-backend -ojsonpath={.spec.clusterIP})